VerbACxSS/ats-backend/README.md

 # SEMPL-IT Backend
-This is the backend of the SEMPL-IT, a web app designed to simplify Italian administrative document using SLM.
+This is the backend of the SEMPL-IT, a web app designed to simplify Italian administrative document using three different fine-tuned LLMs.

-The backend is built with FastAPI and interacts with three different fine-tuned language models to perform text simplification tasks.
-By sending data through a single POST endpoint, the backend processes the input text and simplifies it to make it more understandable for a wider audience.

-Check out the [frontend](https://https://github.com/VerbACxSS/semp-it-frontend) of the SEMPL-IT web app.
+Check out the [frontend](https://github.com/VerbACxSS/semp-it-frontend) of the SEMPL-IT web app.

 ## Getting started
 ### Pre-requisites